namansngh64/Ticktech-assignment/README.md

 # Load Balancer
-This will create multiple instances running on consecutive ports and the main port will re-route the incoming requests to different worker instances using round-robin method and the state of database will remain consistent between different workers!
+This will create multiple instances running on consecutive ports and the main port will re-route the incoming requests to different worker instances using round-robin method and the state of database will remain consistent between different workers! eg.
+- On `localhost:4000/api` load balancer is listening for requests
+- On `localhost:4001/api`, `localhost:4002/api`, `localhost:4003/api`, `localhost:4004/api` workers are listening for requests from load balancer

 Note- Since in-memory database is used, restarting will cause data loss.